-Shortly after Baker joined the “Independent Rangers” they began an ongoing feud with another band called the “Mountain Boomers”, who were Union guerrillas.
-Both bands ranged through Arkansas robbing, burning and murdering indiscriminately.
+Shortly after Baker joined the “Independent Rangers,” they began an ongoing feud with another band called the “Mountain Boomers,” who were Union guerrillas.
+Both bands ranged through Arkansas, robbing, burning, and murdering indiscriminately.

 Afterward, the local citizens had had enough and began active preparations to annihilate the murderous gang.
 However, when the ruffians got word of this, they fled with their booty and the many horses and mules they had stolen.

-When the war was over, one report tells that as he was making his way home, he came upon a group of travels in Sevier County, Tennessee.
+When the war was over, one report tells that as he was making his way home, he came upon a group of travelers in Sevier County, Tennessee.
 In the group was a black woman who he began to verbally harass and then shot and killed her.

-He then settled down with his wife Martha near the Sulphur River area in southwestern Arkansas where he became the manager of the Line Ferry.
+He then settled down with his wife Martha near the Sulphur River area in southwestern Arkansas, where he became the manager of the Line Ferry.
 But, it would be short-lived.
-Martha soon took ill and died on March 1, 1866.
+Martha soon fell ill and died on March 1, 1866.
 By many accounts, Baker was said to have deeply grieved her loss.
 But that didn’t stop him from proposing to her 16-year-old sister, Belle Foster, just two months later.
 Belle rejected his proposal and instead married a schoolteacher and political activist named Thomas Orr.
 Baker then began to harass Orr, trying to pick fights with the man, hitting him over the head with a tree limb, and going to his school to ridicule, curse, and threaten the man in front of his students.